-This type of alimony in New Jersey may be awarded when one party supported the other through an advanced education, anticipating participation in the fruits of the earning capacity generated by that education.
+This type of alimony in New Jersey may be awarded when circumstances are that one party supported the other through advanced education, anticipating participation in the fruits of the earning capacity generated by that education.

 The state of NJ recognizes that both spouses worked and contributed to the advanced degree and are entitled to benefit from it.

 Joe Dillon, MBA is a professional divorce mediator and founder of Equitable Mediation Services.
 Joe is passionate about helping couples avoid the destruction of attorney-driven litigation and specializes in helping couples resolve the issues required for divorce -peacefully, fairly and cost-effectively.
 When he’s not mediating, you can find him exercising, cooking, and watching Cubs baseball.